ivanserg0692/ivanserg0692/README.md

 http://artdebeauty.ru/

-- 2018- 2019 i did many diffrent projects wich i cant now defenetly to listing but i remeber good the http://new.rusdiamhouse.ru/make/ring/
+- 2018- 2019 i had been doing anather projects are imposible to list defenetly now, by exception I remeber well the http://new.rusdiamhouse.ru/make/ring/

 - 📫 How to reach me ivan.serg0692@gmail.com